Why has traffic to my website dropped? 8 Reasons and Fixes

 March 19, 2025

 Seeing a sudden drop in your website traffic can be alarming.
 Whether you're running a business, a blog, or an eCommerce store, losing visitors means lost opportunities.
-But don’t panic—there are many possible reasons for a traffic decline, and most of them can be fixed.
+But don’t panic, there's many possible reasons for a traffic decline, and most of them can be fixed.

 1. Google Algorithm Updates